Why pollinators are important

 A pollinator is an animal that helps carry pollen from the male part of the flower (stamen) to the female part of the same or another flower (stigma).
 The movement of pollen must occur for a plant to become fertilized and produce fruits, seeds, and young plants.
 Pollinators are vital for food production and biodiversity.

 Globally, there is evidence that shows pollinators are in decline.
-The reduction in the number of pollinating insects has resulted in an 8% decline in the number of birds across the UK since 1970.
 It is thought the decline in our pollinators is due to a number of factors including:

 - loss of habitat